 Since psychotic symptoms are the most common among schizophrenia patients, the goal of antipsychotics is to reduce their intensity and frequency.

 Most people will receive a daily oral dose of an antipsychotic that works best for them.
-While there are a variety of medications, the most common is clozapine. ² However, this medicine may come with dangerous side effects – requiring patients to take routine blood tests. ³
+While there are a variety of medications, the most common is clozapine. ² However, this medicine may present dangerous side effects and require patients to take routine blood tests. ³

 Some of these side effects include: